 For a recent project I had to work a lot with the express Node.js framework.
-In the express documentation, abbreviations are used everywhere:
+Abbreviations are used everywhere in the express documentation:

-err,… While copying code snippets from the documentation into my project and changing the abbreviations to the words they stand for again and again, I figured I should write an article about this topic.
+err, etc. As I copied code snippets from the documentation into my project and kept changing the abbreviations into the words they stand for, I figured I could write an article on the subject.

 The case for abbreviations

-Let’s start with the adverse opinion – why use abbreviations in the first place?
+Let’s start with the opposing opinion - why use abbreviations in the first place?
 There are only two reasons I can think of:

 - Abbreviations are shorter and therefore faster to write